-The Course Guide approval process is composed of the following steps:
+The Course Guide approval process is composed of the following steps (Signatories should keep a curricular form no longer than two weeks from date of receipt):

 - 1. The Author reviews any evidence to support course adoption.
 The Author may gather data relating to the quality and desirability of the course; request information from departmental personnel, the Dean, and industry and community experts; gather or review data relating to student enrollment and completion. - 2.
 The Author prepares a digital copy of the Course Guide and also provides a paper copy with a signed and dated cover page. - 3.
 The Author submits the Course Guide and attachments to the Department for review and approval.
 The Department reviews the Course Guide for format, style, consistency, grammar, spelling, and standard content.
 The Department also reviews for purpose, content, scope, sequence, and detail.
 When approved, the Department Chair signs the Course Guide cover page and shares the package to the Advisory Committee or Subject/Industry Expert.
 The Department Chair then forwards document to Registrar.
 If not approved, the form is returned to the Author. - 4.
 The Registrar reviews the Course Guide for verification of course number, title, credits, prerequisites, duration, relation to other curricula, cost to student, and catalog description.
 When approved, the Registrar signs the Course Guide cover page and forwards the form to the Dean.
 If the Course is not approved, the Registrar returns the form to the Department for revision. - 5.
 The Dean reviews the Course Guide for purpose, feasibility, budgetary impact, design, and evaluation.
 When approved, the Dean signs the Course Guide cover page and sends the form to the Learning Outcomes Committee.
 If not approved, the form is returned to the Department for revision. - 6.
 The Learning Outcomes Committee reviews the Course Guide to analyze its effect on the College and to ensure that the forms include an implementation schedule, materials, equipment, facility, budget and evidence of community need or interest.
 When approved, the Learning Outcomes Committee Chair signs the Course Guide cover page and forwards the form to the VPAA.
-If not approved, the form is returned to the Dean who coordinates necessary revisions with the Department. - 7.
+If LOC rejects with "Back to Author" results, Chairs will send notifications to authors and ACALOG managers.
+Registrar and Dean will work with Authors to make the necessary revisions and approval before resubmitting to LOC. - 7.
 The VPAA reviews the Course Guide from the perspective of institutional scope and sequence.
 When approved, the VPAA signs the Course Guide cover page and forwards the form to the President.
 If not approved, the form is returned to the Dean who coordinates necessary revisions. - 8.
 The President reviews the Course Guide from the perspective of institutional mission and goals.
 When approved or disapproved, the President returns the form to the VPAA. - 9.
-The VPAA's office archives the original printed and electronic Course Guides and distributes copies of the approved course to the Registrar, Department, Learning Resource Center, Associate Deans and Dean. - 10.
+The VPAA's office archives the original printed and electronic Course Guides and distributes copies of the approved course to the Registrar, Department, Learning Resource Center, Associate Deans and Dean.
+The VPAA's office will also notify Authors within one week after approval. - 10.
 All course guides must be reviewed every five years to be current with industry and national standards.
 If there are no changes required, then submit a new Course Approval Form and notate action in Non-substantive Revision. - 11.
 Prerequisite(s):